 What’s Left to Do

 We’ve been working on the curb appeal here since we moved in a year and a half ago.
 We still have a little way to go.
-Here’s our list of things to do, with what’s complete crossed off (just because we love lists!):
+Here’s our list of things to do (as of the time of writing this originall), with what’s complete crossed off (just because we love lists!):

 update garage doors with faux windows and hinges paint the front doors black add plants/shrubs/trees to the neglected gardens add a number sign add a mailbox (we have a community mailbox for regular post, but this is good for couriers when we’re not home) paint all the wood trim change door hardware add welcome decals to doors add extra down spout to eaves troughs to help with overflow add video doorbell